chrisisler/wavematch/README.md

-> Remember when JavaScript had pattern matching?
-Me neither, so I made it:
+> Wavematch is a control flow mechanism for JavaScript.

 ## Introduction

-Wavematch is a control flow mechanism for JavaScript.
-It provides pattern matching, a kind of type testing based on the shape of the input.
+Wavematch provides pattern matching, a kind of type testing based on the shape of the input.
 Branches of code are evaluated only if certain conditions are satisfied.

 ```javascript